 5 Even in the small body of Selvon criticism, there are exceptions.
-Both Brown and Kenneth Ramehand have expressed similar, if much more understated, concerns about the nature of critical approaches to Selvon.
-Roydon Sailek's new study, although limited by many of the problems outlines above, does at least suggest the possibilities of some more sensitive approaches to Selvon.
+Both Brown and Kenneth Ramchand have expressed similar. if much more understated, concerns about the nature of critical approaches to Selvon.
+Roydon Salick's new study, although limited by many of the problems outlines above, does at least suggest the possibility of some more sensitive approaches to Selvon.